vasilakisfil/Introspected-REST/README.md

 + specify http2 server push
 + etc

-Although MicroTypes is not a necessary requirement for Introspected REST, it helps by separating metadata in distinct classes that can then be identified and requested by the client.
+It should be noted that MicroTypes is not a strict requirement for Introspected REST and in fact an equivelant concept can be used.
+However, without such concept, it's possible that Introspected REST's power to be restricted and not used to the full extent.

 We will use the term MicroType's metadata to denote a response containing the metadata of a MicroType's semantics.